Slow internet is the worst! Even studies show that wonky Wi-Fi connections are the number one modern-day inconvenience.

 You should pay attention to this feature, especially if you have many IoT devices at your place.

 When you hunt for your new router, here are three little words to look for: quad-core CPU.
-It will give you all the computational power you need to go online seamlessly.
+It will give you all the computational power you need to go online with optimal performance.

-For impressive speeds, you might also want to consider getting a mesh router, the latest in home networking technology.
+For impressive speeds, you might also want to consider getting a mesh router.
+Mesh routers are the latest in home networking technology.

 A standalone router uses a single device to give you Wi-Fi coverage in a limited area.
 However, mesh routers use two or more connected devices to offer you multiple Wi-Fi signal sources, all on the same seamless network.
 It’s like having 3-5 separate routers in your home.

 In this category, the most popular and budget-friendly option is the Google Nest Wi-Fi router.
 It blankets your whole home and gives you fast internet while eliminating buffering in spaces up to 120 square feet.

 If you’re iffy about Google and its data collection practices, consider mitigating that risk with CyberGhost VPN.
 CyberGhost VPN encrypts your data with military-grade AES 256-bit encryption and keeps data trackers and snoopers at bay.
 This way, you limit the data Google and other companies can collect on you.

 What is internet speed?

 What we refer to as internet speed is the rate at which data packets travel from the world wide web to your device at home.
 It’s measured in 3 ways: ping, download speed, and upload speed.
 Ping is measured in milliseconds (ms), while the latter two are measured in megabits per second (Mbps).
 You can use a speed test to see what your numbers look like.
 Just make sure you deactivate torrent apps, your CyberGhost VPN app, online games, and streaming apps to get an accurate reading.